April 29, 2022

 Next, you can start looking for mentors in your field through the mentoring platform’s search panel.
 Different software will vary in how you match with a mentor, but, generally speaking, you set certain filters and requirements, and you’re presented options based on that.

-You want to communicate all your needs, weaknesses, and expectations from the get-go, so you both know what to expect.
+You want to communicate all your needs, weaknesses, and expectations from the get-go to know what to expect.
 There should be somewhat of a blueprint planning session.
 How will you two meet?
 How will the mentee be held accountable?
 And whatnot.

 MentorCruise is a mentoring platform that connects mentees worldwide to industry professionals in the line of Leadership, Marketing, Sales, Entrepreneurship, Engineering, Data, Design, and Business–the 21st-century tech billionaire package.